alipay/tls13-sm-spec/src/draft-yang-tls-tls13-sm-suites-01.md

 be constructed by the TLS record header.
 The AEAD_SM4_GCM ciphertext is formed by appending the authentication tag provided as an output to the GCM encryption operation to the ciphertext that is output by that operation.
-AEAD_SM4_GCM has four inputs: a SM4 key, an initialization vector (IV), a plaintext content, and optional additional authenticated data (AAD).
+AEAD_SM4_GCM has four inputs: an SM4 key, an initialization vector (IV), a plaintext content, and optional additional authenticated data (AAD).
 AEAD_SM4_GCM generates two outputs: a ciphertext and message authentication code (also called an authentication tag).
 To have a common set of terms for AEAD_SM4_GCM and AEAD_SM4_CCM, the AEAD_SM4_GCM IV is referred to as a